riot-act/trustev/README.md

  Trustev.Profile.retrieve('1234abcd')
 ```

-This returns an object with the Trustev Score.
+This returns a hash with the Trustev Score.

 ##### Sample Response
 ```ruby